Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 Termination of Medicaid Participation Attachment.
 Either party may terminate this Attachment without cause by giving at least one hundred eighty (180) days prior written notice of termination to the other party.
 ## 6.2
 Termination of Government Contract.
-If a Government Contract between bas and = terminates, expires or ends for any reason or is modified to eliminate a Medicaid Program, this Attachment shall have no further force or effect with respect to the applicable Medicaid Program.
+If a Government Contract between ager and mime terminates, expires or ends for any reason or is modified to eliminate a Medicaid Program, this Attachment shall have no further force or effect with respect to the applicable Medicaid Program.
 In the event of said termination, Provider shall immediately make available a or its designees, in a usable form, any or all records, whether medical or financial, related to Provider's activities undertaken pursuant to the Government Contract.
-The provision of such records shall be at no expense tof or its designees.
+The provision of such records shall be at no expense to J or its designees.
 ## 6.3
-Effect_of Termination.
+Effect of Termination.
 Following termination of this Attachment, the remainder of the Agreement shall continue in full force and effect, if applicable.
 In addition, upon termination of this Attachment but subject to the Continuation of Care provision(s) and applicable Regulatory Requirements, any references to services, reimbursement, or participation in Networks related to the Medicaid Program are hereby terminated in full